stefreschke/hwr-oop-project-template/README.md

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2022).

-> :warning: This code is for educational purpose only.
+> :warning: This code is for educational purposes only.
 Do not rely on it!

 ## Abstract